edibuf-ux/FNF-Vslice-Multikey/README.md

 ![](https://github.com/TheZoroForce240/FNF-Vslice-Multikey/blob/main/github/gameplay1.jpg)

 ## Main Mulitkey Addon:
-- Adds 1-9K support
+- Adds 1-9K support (by default but can go as high as you want it to)
 - Custom controls (both keyboard and gamepad)
-- Almost Full Charter support
+- Almost full charter support
-- Experimental Mobile support
+- Experimental mobile support
 	- Includes an option in the settings to switch to the currently unused lanes style as its probably easier to play with on mobile
    	- Using a keyboard/gamepad on mobile is untested and may not work